 1. Window light

-Will probably be available in any room.
-Varies with the time of the day.
-Can be controlled by using opaque curtains, shutters or blinds.
+This will probably be available in any room.
+This light varies with the time of the day, but can be controlled using opaque curtains, shutters, or blinds.
 You don’t want the room to be too bright for your dungeon or horror scenarios.
-Pack some large cloths if you want to cover windows during a convention.
-You can never tell, if they have proper curtains there.
+Pack some large curtains if you want to cover windows during a convention.
+You can never tell if they have proper curtains there.

 2. Ceiling light / Wall lights

-Also standard in any room.
-Perfect if it is dimmable.
-Usually it is not, so using a complementary light source like a lamp to adjust the brightness in the room is advised.
-If you plan your own gaming room, make sure to install dimmable lights with a warm light temperature (2400 to 2700 K).
-Light that’s too cold (over 2700 K) makes the room feel like an office environment.
+These are also standard in any room.
+It’s even better if they are dimmable.
+Usually they aren’t though, so using a complementary light source like a lamp to adjust the brightness in the room is advised.
+If you have your own gaming room, make sure to install dimmable lights with a warm light temperature (2400 to 2700 K).
+Lights that are too cold (over 2700 K) make the room feel like an office environment.

 3. Portable lamps

-A great addition to the main ceiling light.
-Also an invaluable tool when GMing at conventions because you never know what the on-site lighting situation will look like.
+These are a great addition to the main ceiling light.
+They are also an invaluable tool when GMing at conventions, because you never know what the on-site lighting situation will look like.
 A dimmable light is a must.
 Colored light is a nice-to-have feature.
-Modern LED lamps come with a battery, which means you don’t need to have a power socket nearby.
+Modern LED lamps come with a battery, which means you don’t need to have a power outlet nearby.
 Price is approx. $30.

 4. Candles and lanterns

-In our world full of artificial light sources, lighting a candle has become something special.
+In today’s world full of artificial light sources, lighting a candle has become something special.
 They create a unique and cozy atmosphere with their warm glow.
-A very good fit for any medieval fantasy setting.
+These are perfect for any medieval fantasy setting.
 No dungeon should be crawled without the comforting light of a candle.